 Is there any proof that vitamin D supplements can prevent MS or keep symptoms of MS from worsening?

-When a person has MS, his or her immune system attacks the coating that protects the nerve cells.
+Experts also need to better understand how vitamin D might affect MS. When a person has MS, his or her immune system attacks the coating that protects the nerve cells (myelin).
 Research suggests that a connection between vitamin D and MS could be tied to the positive effects vitamin D has on the immune system.